2010 Australian Senate election

 The following tables show state-by-state results in the Australian Senate at the 2010 federal election.
 Senators total 34 Coalition, 31 Labor, nine Green, one Democratic Labor Party, and one independent, Nick Xenophon.
 New Senators took their places from 1 July 2011.

+As of 2025, this is the latest senate election where the three major party senate leaders were male.